clojure-grimoire/grimoire/resources/1.6.0/clojure.core/ex-data/docstring.md

-Returns exception data (a map) if ex is an IExceptionInfo.Otherwise returns nil.
+Returns exception data (a map) if ex is an IExceptionInfo.
+   Otherwise returns nil.